 It just goes to show, you can’t please everyone.

-Putting the Model into Practice: Creating Market Research Surveys With Kano
+Putting the Kano Model into Practice: Creating Market Research Surveys

 To reap the full benefits of the Kano Model, each feature that you are considering will be covered through a pair of questions.
 Using two questions instead of just one means that you’ll be able to more accurately determine which of the above categories the feature belongs in.